University Administration Building, Rooms 201 & 252

 Satisfactory Academic Progress (SAP) Policies and Procedures

-The UTA Office of Financial Aid will determine who failed to meet UTA's SAP policy a few business days after Spring 2022 semester grades officially post on May 18, 2022.
+The UTA Office of Financial Aid will determine who failed to meet UTA's SAP policy a few business days after Spring 2023 semester grades officially post on May 18, 2023.
 Students who failed to meet our SAP policy will be notified at that time via email and a mailed letter.
-Students will be able to submit a SAP Appeal at that time.
+Students will be able to complete a SAP Appeal at that time.

-To submit a 2022-2023 Satisfactory Academic Progress appeal, students can do so directly in their MyMav Account via the ‘My Forms’ tile on their Student Homepage.
+Once a student is notified, that student can complete a 2023-2024 Satisfactory Academic Progress (SAP) appeal, students can do so directly in their MyMav Account via the ‘My Forms’ tile on their Student Homepage.
 You can find a step-by-step instruction guide below.